PrtHub/PxT3/README.md

-# PxT3: High-Performance AI Chat App
+# pxt.chat: High-Performance AI Chat App

-PxT3 is a cutting-edge AI chat application built with the latest web technologies.
+pxt.chat is a cutting-edge AI chat application built with the latest web technologies.
 It leverages the power of Next.js 15, Drizzle ORM, and Neon's serverless database to deliver a seamless, real-time chat experience with AI models.
 The application features a beautiful, responsive UI built with shadcn/ui and Tailwind CSS.

 ## 🚀 Features